-In the face of the COVID-19 pandemic and the looming storm season, all of us are facing a new normal, and it's time for credit unions to be strong and ready.
-The Southeastern Credit Union Foundation and the Cornerstone Credit Union Foundation have partnered to present a complimentary webinar, "United.
+The Southeastern Credit Union Foundation and the Cornerstone Foundation have partnered to present a complimentary webinar, "United.
 Strong.
 Ready: Credit Union Disaster Preparedness," held on June 10, 2021.

 During this engaging webinar, you will learn how to best prepare your credit union for any upcoming natural disasters.
 Special guests will also share their expertise, insights, and practical steps when faced with unforeseen disasters.

 Credit unions are known for their quick and generous support of disaster relief efforts.
+The Cornerstone Foundation can respond to disasters because of credit unions' commitment to "people helping people."
 Working together with the National Credit Union Foundation, CUNA, other Leagues, and affected credit unions, funds are distributed directly to those credit union staff and volunteers in need, so they can stabilize their lives and continue to serve their members.

-The Foundation has established a two-phase process when disaster occurs:
+The Foundation has established a two-phase process when disasters occur:

-Provided to credit union employees and volunteers to assist with immediate disaster relief needs, such as out-of-pocket costs that may result from being evacuated, insurance deductibles, and initial property repairs.
+Phase I Emergency Relief Grant - available to credit union employees and volunteers to assist with immediate disaster relief needs, such as out-of-pocket costs that may result from being evacuated, insurance deductibles, and initial

 Disasters may affect only one individual from the credit union or many, and the Cornerstone Credit Union Foundation is able to assist no matter the size of the disaster.

 Phase I grant applications are accepted year-round.
 Once submitted, the Cornerstone Foundation grants committee reviews and approves grants of up to $1,000.